 The capital and credit markets can fluctuate and, at times, limit access to debt and equity financing for companies.
-The Company has been able to access capital; however, there is no assurance the Company will be able to do so in future periods or on similar terms and conditions as a result of COVID-19.
-Many factors impact the Company's ability to access capital, such as its overall debt level, interest rates, interest coverage ratios and prevailing market conditions.
+The Company has been able to access capital; however, there is no assurance the Company will be able to do so in future periods or on similar terms and conditions.
+Many factors impact the Company's ability to access capital, such as its overall debt level, interest rates, interest coverage ratios, prevailing market conditions and the impact of COVID-19.
 Increases in the Company's proportion of floating rate debt will cause it to be subject to interest rate fluctuations in the future.

-The Company's total outstanding loan indebtedness, which includes mortgages and other notes payable, at December 31, 2020 was \$8.7 billion (consisting of \$6.0 billion of consolidated debt, less \$459.8 million of noncontrolling interests, plus \$3.1 billion of its pro rata share of unconsolidated joint venture debt).
+The Company's total outstanding loan indebtedness, which includes mortgages and other notes payable, at December 31, 2021 was \$6.98 billion (consisting of \$4.53 billion of consolidated debt, less \$0.46 billion of noncontrolling interests, plus \$2.91 billion of its pro rata share of unconsolidated joint venture debt).
 The majority of the Company's debt consists of fixed-rate conventional mortgage notes collateralized by individual properties.
 The Company expects that all of the maturities during the next twelve months will be refinanced, restructured, extended and/or paid off from the Company's line of credit or cash on hand.